deanmono/pfls-app/README.md

 Run `npm install` after cloning the project.
 This only needs to be done once, or when new modules are added to the project.

+#### Mock REST Server

+Run `npm install -g json-server` to install a mock REST server.
+Run `json-server --watch exchange.json` to start the mock server.
+Go to `https://github.com/typicode/json-server` for more info about json-server.

 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.